-- Anagen Effluvium: Severe illnesses that involves exposure to chemicals or toxins, such as cancer treatment require chemotherapy and radiation.
+Severe illnesses that involves exposure to chemicals or toxins, such as cancer treatment require chemotherapy and radiation.
 These may cause the sudden loss of hair.

-- Cicatricial Alopecia: is a kind of disorder that is not very common.
+Cicatricial Alopecia is a kind of disorder that is not very common.
 In this type the damage is caused to the follicles present in the hair and as a result scars are formed.
 Hair loss caused by this could be irreversible.

-- Hypotrichosis: people with this type of condition do not experience any type of hair growth from the time of birth.
+People with this type of condition do not experience any type of hair growth from the time of birth.

-- Scalp Folliculitis: results in the hair follicles being inflamed as a result of a bacterial infection.
+Results in the hair follicles being inflamed as a result of a bacterial infection.
 If not treated on time, it can cause permanent hair loss.

-- Telogen Effluvium: In this condition hair follicles get damaged due to constant tension or pulling over a long period of time.
+In this condition hair follicles get damaged due to constant tension or pulling over a long period of time.
 Wearing tight hairstyles can also cause Traction alopecia.
 Overuse of chemicals and heated styling tools can also damage to the hair follicles.

-- Trichotillomania: It is a disorder that drives individuals to pull their own hair resulting in patchy spots on the scalp, eyebrows or eyelashes.
+- It is a disorder that drives individuals to pull their own hair resulting in patchy spots on the scalp, eyebrows or eyelashes.